The Science Behind Social Learning Theory

 Bandura and Rotter approached learning from different angles, but both focused on real behavior and the reasons behind action.
 Together, their work forms the scientific foundation used throughout the Mulry Method.

-For more detail, see Bandura’s Social Learning Theory and Self-Efficacy.
+For more detail, see Albert Bandura’s Social Learning Theory.

 Why Social Learning Theory Works